HectorBlisS/Chatty/README.md

 * Clone this repo into your `~/ironhack/` folder
 * make sure you have chorme web browser installed

+### Previous knowledge
+* Basic understanding of javascript languaje
+* To understand what a function is and how it works in javascript
+* What is the DOM and how we can select a node

 ### Submission
 Upon completion, run the following commands